Unleashing Implicit Rewards: Prefix-Value Learning for Distribution-Level Optimization: Related Work

-\paragraph{Implicit process rewards: promise and pitfalls.} IM-RMs parameterize rewards as log-likelihood ratios between a policy and a reference model, as popularized by Direct Preference Optimization (DPO) \cite{rafailov2023direct}.
-This implicit formulation can be decomposed into per-token increments, providing step-wise (token-level) reward signals in token-level MDPs \cite{rafailov2024r, zhong2024dpo, gaoadvantage}.
-Building on the same idea, \cite{yuan2024implicitprm} show that Implicit PRMs can be trained from outcome-only labels, and PRIME further supports online PRM updates using behavior-policy rollouts and verifiable outcomes \cite{cui2025process}, making implicit process rewards a practical bridge between sparse outcome supervision and dense feedback.
-However, recent work reports a generalization gap: DPO-induced implicit rewards may generalize worse than explicit reward heads under distribution shifts \cite{lin2024limited}, potentially due to heavier reliance on superficial token-level cues and increased sensitivity to perturbations \cite{razin2025your}.
+\paragraph{Implicit process rewards: promise and pitfalls.} Implicit reward models (IM-RMs) parameterize rewards as log-likelihood ratios between a policy and a reference model, as popularized by Direct Preference Optimization (DPO) \cite{rafailov2023direct}.
+This implicit formulation can be decomposed into per-token increments, yielding token-level reward signals in token-level MDPs \cite{rafailov2024r, zhong2024dpo, gaoadvantage}.
+Building on the same idea, \cite{yuan2024implicitprm} show that implicit PRMs can be trained directly from outcome-only labels, and PRIME further supports online PRM updates using behavior-policy rollouts and verifiable outcomes \cite{cui2025process}, making implicit process rewards a practical bridge between sparse outcome supervision and dense feedback.
+However, recent work also reports a generalization gap: DPO-induced implicit rewards may generalize worse than explicit reward heads under distribution shifts \cite{lin2024limited}, potentially due to heavier reliance on superficial token-level cues and increased sensitivity to perturbations \cite{razin2025your}.
+These limitations motivate methods that preserve the low-cost and online-update advantages of implicit rewards while improving their faithfulness as process-level supervision.